adityaSomak/academic-kickstart/content/project/nlp.md

 +++

-Using Natural Language Inference task (NLI) as a representative task for natural language understanding (NLU), my goal is the *evaluate*, *enhance* and *explain* the reasoning capabilities of language models.
+Models that claim to understand language, should also be able to demonstrate its abilities to reason across various dimensions.
+My present goal is to *evaluate*, *enhance* and *explain* the reasoning capabilities of such systems (or language models).

 <h3> Natural Language Inference </h3>
 Large pre-trained language models show high performance in popular NLP benchmarks (GLUE, SuperGLUE), while failing poorly in datasets with targeted linguistic and logical phenomena.
 We consolidate the interesting reasoning phenomena